Published September 2, 2022

 pdf.Print(True)

-Just pass the true value to the argument of the print function.
-This is false by default.
-We can see how easy it is to display the GUI print dialogue. pdf.print() function print to default printer.
+Just pass the true value to the argument of the Print function as this is false by default.
+It shows how easy it is to display the GUI print dialogue. pdf.Print() function prints to a default printer.

 Specify the Number of Copies

-Suppose we have a use case in which we want to print multiple copies of a single document.
+In case it is needed to print multiple copies of a single document.
 This can easily be achieved by setting the PrinterSettings.Copies property.
 The following sample code demonstrates this.

 Select Page Range to Print PDF file

-There is often a use case in which we specify particular pages to print, as users may not want to print a complete document.
-In such cases, we can achieve our aims by specifying the PrinterSettings.FromPage PrinterSettings.ToPage property.
+There is often a use case in which users may not want to print a complete document.
+In such cases, specifying the PrinterSettings.FromPage PrinterSettings.ToPage property will help the job done.

 The following code demonstrates the use of this IronPDF feature.